 1. See if there were physical cues things weren't going well.
 For example, were either their arms or your arms crossed?
 How about your legs or theirs?
 Closed body positions show mistrust.

 If it is you, you could be unconsciously telegraphing you are afraid of the customer, the product doesn't do what you say it does, or you want to protect yourself because you feel it is so expensive.

 If the customer is closed, it shows they do not trust you.
 Until you get that conquered, the sales process is stuck.
-Try handing them a sample, asking more questions about where the item might be used, or using what I call Windows of Contact to find common ground.
+Try handing them a sample, asking more questions about where the item might be used, or using Windows of Contact to find common ground.

-As a sales trainer, when we play back what went on during a sale, I often find it is a clash between personalities that causes customers to not buy, not the lack of need for your products.
+As a sales trainer, when we reflect on what happened during a sale, I often find a clash between personalities that causes customers not to buy, not the lack of need for your products.
 Or, for that matter, not the lack of a discount.

-David, a friend of mine, recently visited a furniture store and told the salesman he was looking for a couch.
+My friend David recently visited a furniture store and told the salesman he was looking for a couch.
 Being an Amiable personality, David was listening to the guy (an Analytical) tell him everything about how the wood was chosen, how the Dupont fabric resisted stains, how much money he was saving, the “no tax” additional discount, and the fact he could take it home that day.

 The information overwhelmed David, tripped his “idiot switch,” and prompted him to inform the salesman that he’d have to think about it.

-The guy said to him, “What’s wrong with you, are you sick or something?”
+The guy said, “What’s wrong with you, are you sick or something?”
 David laughed as he walked out the door, never to return.

 All David needed to know was how the couch would fit in his house.
 The salesperson was giving him far too much information and snapped.